TomHessburg/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to slow down attackers?

         i mean... it hashes the password so they cant steal it like we showed above?
-It uses something called a secret which we create and use to hash that only WE know.

 1. What are the three parts of the JSON Web Token?